KTBZ (AM): CBS Radio and MOR

-In the 1950s, network programming moved from radio to television.
-So KTUL switched to a full service, Middle of the Road (MOR) format of popular adult music, news and sports.
+In the 1950s, network programming moved from radio to television, so KTUL switched to a full service, middle of the road (MOR) format of popular adult music, news and sports.

 Top 40 KELi

 In the fall of 1961, the station was bought by new owners.
-It switched to a Top 40 hits format and the call letters were changed to KELi (with the little "i" in the station logo).
+It switched to a Top 40 hits format and the callsign was changed to KELI (with a little "i" in the station logo).

-During the 1960s, KELi became famous for having a disc jockey and news staff all with the last name of "Kelly".
+During the 1960s, KELI became famous for having a disc jockey and news staff all with the last name of "Kelly".
 The station broadcast from the "Satellite Studios" in the middle of the Tulsa State Fairgrounds until the station moved in 1982.
 The station had studio tours and did many promotions during the Tulsa State Fair.
-KELi's Top 40 format lasted for 20 years, outlasting rival KAKC 970 AM, which switched to MOR and adult standards in 1979.
+KELI's Top 40 format lasted for 20 years, outlasting rival KAKC, which switched to MOR and adult standards in 1979.

-Since the early 1980s, 1430 has aired a talk radio format, contemporary hits (as the short-lived "14-K / 92-K" in 1983-84), oldies, adult contemporary and classic country.
+Since the early 1980s, 1430 has aired a talk radio format, contemporary hits (as the short-lived "14-K / 92-K" in 1983 and 1984), oldies, adult contemporary and classic country.

-Sports Radio The Buzz
+The Buzz

-The station was assigned the KTBZ call letters by the Federal Communications Commission on June 5, 2001.
-It flipped to a sports talk station as "AM 1430 The Buzz."
+The station was assigned the callsign KTBZ by the Federal Communications Commission on June 5, 2001.
+It flipped to a sports talk station as "AM 1430 The Buzz".
 Originally it was a Fox Sports Radio affiliate.
 It carries live games from the Oklahoma Sooners, Tulsa Drillers and the Dallas Cowboys.
 In Tulsa, co-owned AM 1430 and AM 1300 had combined to form the Buzz Sports Network.

-In 2021, KFAQ 1170 AM in Tulsa, switched to a sports format, as KTSB "The Blitz."
+In 2021, KFAQ switched to a sports format, as KTSB "The Blitz".
 It took the Fox Sports Radio affiliation, with KTBZ switching to CBS Sports Radio.
-Co-owned KAKC 1300 AM flipped to talk radio programming as "The Patriot."
+Co-owned KAKC flipped to talk radio programming as "The Patriot".

+In 2024, KTSB switched to a news format as KOTV "News on 6 Now".
+This allowed KTBZ to switch from the Infinity Sports Network affiliation back to Fox Sports Radio.